ArveVM/HomeAssistantConfig4/README.md

 - [Everything Smarthome](https://everythingsmarthome.co.uk/) - UI Minimalist setup guide
 - [Erlend Sellie](https://github.com/erlendsellie/HomeAssistantConfig) - GitHub-repo of his config - great examples of templating, automations and structure - thanks for sharing ;)
 - [Rypeveien](https://github.com/rypeveien/haConfig) - GitHub-repo of his config - great examples of templating, automations and structure - thanks for sharing ;)
-- mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
-- Norway HA-Q&A-team:  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!  hjuge thanks ;)
 <br />

 #### v4 Inspirators-extraordinare;
+- Mentor#1 - mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
+- Mentor#2 - Norway HA-Q&A-team;  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!
+Yjuge thanks ;)
 - [the HA-dev-team:](https://www.home-assistant.io/docs/configuration/) - great work both in functionality - documentation and community!
 Still one of my most important sources
 - from HA-addons to unRaid-dockers:
   - mrT - mentor extraordinare, guiding (and handholding) on docker-configs and linux permissions.
-Also cleanup when I mess things up - hjuge thanks ;)
+Also in charge of cleanup when I mess things up - hjuge thanks ;)
   - mrKim - z2m and mqtt-testing and guiding
   - [DigiblurDIY](https://www.youtube.com/@digiblurDIY) - unRaid-docker setup guides
 - Mushroom UI: